+You, Me and We

+Gina Mawson

 Sage Birchwater Looking Back

 Paige Knights-Smith Tasty Tidbits

-Jazmyn Douillard Pint Sized THE STEW Magazine is an independently owned and operated monthly arts entertainment, recreation and leisure magazine published in the Cariboo.
+Jazmyn Douillard Pint Sized

+THE STEW Magazine is an independently owned and operated monthly arts, entertainment, recreation and leisure magazine published in the Cariboo.
 All information contained in this magazine was correct to the best of our knowledge at press time.
-Opinions expressed by contributors are not necessarily those of The Stew or its employees.
+Opinions expressed by contributors are not neccessarily those of The Stew or its employees.
 The Stew's advertising customers assume sole responsibility for correctness of their advertising - we require approval in writing of each ad before it is published.
 Please note that while most articles submitted will be used, we can not guarantee that an article will appear in the Stew, or in any specific issue.
 We reserve the right to refuse any advertising or editorial submission which we believe to be inconsistent with the philosophy of this publication.
 Articles will be selected for inclusion by the editor based on content and available space, and may be edited for spelling, grammar, content or length as needed.
-All content of this publication is $\mathbb C$ The Stew Magazine 2016, unless otherwise specified.
+All content of this publication is © The Stew Magazine 2016, unless otherwise specified.

-Gecko Tree group exhibition, The Founders teacher at Lake City Secondary (LCSS) in Williams Lake, is pleased to announce the group exhibition, The Founders on display at the Gecko Tree from now until December 24.
-The Founders are a group of young women, ages 16 and 17, who share the common belief that creativity is essential, and that to dream and design is as important as anvthing.
+"Discipline is the refining fire by which talent becomes ability." ~Rov L. Smith Gecko Tree group exhibition, The Founders Siobhan Wright, art teacher at Lake City Secondary (LCSS) in Williams Lake, is pleased to announce the group exhibition, The Founders on display at the Gecko Tree from now until December 24.
+The Founders are a group of young women, ages 16 and 17, who share the common belief that creativity is essential, and that to dream and design is as important as anything.
 They see themselves as an index for growth, regarding inventiveness as the ultimate creative and constructive act.
 These amazing young ladies want to show the community that their art is not an attempt to fit in, but rather a way of finding unity through diversity.
 Creativity has brought them together within the comfort of their high school art room, and they are celebrating this empowerment!

-MARIAH-JAYNE GARTEN, born in 1999 in Williams Lake, is the daughter of a tattoo artist, grade 12 at LCSS.
+MARIAH-JAYNE GARTEN, born in 1999 in Williams Lake, is the daughter of a tattoo artist, and is currently enrolled in grade 12 at LCSS.
 In her art she expresses inner problems and views of everyday occurrences.
 This is her first time presenting her Five Stages of Grief series, and during November had a showing with her family at the Station House Gallery.
 The Five Stages of Grief is based off an idea Mariah had when working on artist trading cards from a class project which was a study in emotions.
-She hoped to express each stage of grief through the eyes of a fictitious animated character. as graphic novel illustration - a passion of hers.
+She hoped to express each stage of grief through the eyes of a fictitious animated character, as graphic novel illustration - a passion of hers.
 She likes to incorporate aspects of psychology in her work to add deeper levels of meaning, and as a personal form of art therapy.
 After graduation she plans to take Design Animation as her post-secondary education.